viaacode/sip-specification/profiles/basic.md

 - The `dc*.xml` file MUST only use the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema and MUST NOT use any other metadata schemas.
 - The `dc*.xml` file MUST declare the DCTERMS namespaces in its root element.
 - The `dc*.xml` file MUST use the `<metadata/>` tag as its root element.
-- The `dc*.xml` file MUST include the DCTERMS elements outlined in the table below; besides these mandatory elements it MAY use all other terms from the DCTERMS schema.
+- The `dc*.xml` file MUST be limited to the DCTERMS elements outlined in the table below.
 - The `dc*.xml` file MUST adhere to the restrictions on cardinality of terms outlined in the table below; if a term is not listed with a restriction on cardinality, it MAY be used multiple times.
 - The `dc*.xml` file MUST contain a shared ID with a PREMIS object in the `preservation/premis.xml` file, stored in the `<dcterms:identifier>` element (see [next section](#connecting-the-descriptive-metadata-to-premis)).
 - The `dc*.xml` file MUST NOT contain additional IDs besides the shared ID in the `<dcterms:identifier>`; these MUST be added in the `preservation/premis.xml` file.